The Makerspace team misses you!!

 *First-time LCC users can print objects for free up to 3 hours of machine time.
 Cost is $1. for each additional hour.

-If there is a cost for your project, Mat will discuss it with you before printing.
+If there is a cost for your project, Makerspace staff will discuss it with you before printing.
 If applicable, you will receive a bill through the Library.

 The Library Makerspace is a community space that promotes creativity, critical thinking, and access to technology.
 This is achieved through programs and events that increase student access to materials and technologies regardless of degree plan, fostering extracurricular innovation, and engaging students to think critically and creatively and in a non-structured collaborative setting.
 The Makerspace mission is inspired by DIY ethos and social justice.

 All current LCC students, staff and faculty are welcome to use the Library Makerspace and its equipment.
-Community users may visit the Makerspace under the supervision of Library staff.
+Community users may visit the Makerspace with staff supervision (subject to availability).

 Timeliness - Users are responsible for wrapping up their projects in a timely fashion.
 If there are other students with reservations, or the Makerspace is closing, additional time will not be given to complete projects.
 Please plan accordingly!